palderman/DataSciAg/syllabus.md

 ## Course Schedule

-The details course schedule is available on the course website at:
+A detailed course schedule is available on the course website at:
 [{{ site.url }}/schedule]({{ site.baseurl }}/schedule).

 **Disclaimer:** This syllabus represents the general plans and objectives for